 - The location is either within the boundary of a public road or can be sited on private land with the landowner’s permission in a way to give safe uninterrupted access by residents, Keighley Town Council operatives, contractors and or authorised persons.

-The submitting of an application does not guarantee a bin will be provided and all new bins matching the criteria will be considered at the Watch and Transport Committee meeting.
+The submission of an application does not guarantee a bin will be provided, all new bins matching the criteria will be considered at the Watch and Transport Committee meeting.